 U.S Government Can’t Do It Alone

-Apple revealed its plans to work with its suppliers to “drive mass adoption of multi-factor authentication” as well as providing new training on security, incident response, and vulnerability remediation.
+Apple revealed its plans to work with its suppliers to “drive mass adoption of multi-factor authentication” as well as provide new training on security, incident response, and vulnerability remediation.

-Amazon in the same vein plans to provide a multi-factor authentication device to all of its account holders for free and also would be making security awareness training available to all for free.
+In the same vein, Amazon plans to provide a multi-factor authentication device to all of its account holders for free and make security awareness training available to all for free.

-Google, however, has laid claims that over the next 5 years, it would spend no less than $10 billion towards strengthening US cybersecurity and the software supply chain.
+However, Google has claimed that over the next five years, it will spend no less than $10 billion on strengthening US cybersecurity and the software supply chain.
 Google also promised that there would be a training program for over 100,000 Americans who would learn data analytics and IT support through the company’s Career Certificate program.
 Microsoft also made similar promises as Google by saying it would invest $20 billion in a matter of five years.